Seneca-ICTOER/OSL745/docs/Labs/lab4.md

 > **Note:** systemd services and targets are 2 types of systemd "units"

-1. Check the journal entries on **deb1**.
-Try to find the entries showing the other user and the root user being denied access.
+1. Check the journal entries on **ubu1**.
+Try to find the entries showing the root user being denied access and your user being allowed access.
-2. Try to find examples of entries reporting the use of **sudo**

 **Answer INVESTIGATION 1 observations / questions in your lab log book.**

 ## Investigation 2: Additional Methods To Secure Your SSH Server

-### Part 1: Generating Private and Public Keys (Public Key Infrastructure)
+### Generating Private and Public Keys (Public Key Infrastructure)

 As a method of authentication, using account passwords as the sole authentication factor is deeply flawed.
 Users have terrible password habits like using the same password for multiple systems/websites, using uncomplicated passwords, writing passwords down, and not changing the password.
-Practises such as forced frequent password changes have not greatly improved the problem.
+Practices such as forced frequent password changes have not greatly improved the problem.
 Increasingly you are seeing multi-factor authentication systems being used to improve the reliability of authentication.

 We can configure **ssh public/private keys** to be used as a method of authentication instead.
 This will allow users to generate a pair of matching public/private keys, adding the public key to their account on the remote host.
 The private key remains on the local host.
 When the user attempts to connect to the remote host, **ssh** will use the private key to digitally sign the request.
 On the remote host ssh uses the matching public key to verify the signature.